itchio/itchio-i18n/README.md

 ## Translations markup guide

+itch.io uses a custom translation markup parser that powers variable interpolations and formatting of text.

 ### Interpolation

-itch.io uses a custom translation markup parser that powers variable interpolations and formatting of text.

-Simple interpolations use the `{{ }}` syntax:
+Variables are inserted with the `{{ }}` syntax:

     Hello {{username}}, welcome back!

-When translating strings like these, preserve the `{{ }}` and what is inside.
-The name of the variable should give you an idea of what words will be inserted, so you can place the variable in the correct location for the translated string.
+When translating strings with a variable, preserve the `{{ }}` and what is inside.
+The name of the variable should give you an idea of what words will be inserted.
+Use this information to place the variable in the grammatically correct location for the translated string.

 ### Markup

-Some translation strings contain an HTML like markup to control formatting of parts of the string:
+Some translation strings contain an HTML-like markup to control formatting of parts of the string:

     You update your password on <a>your settings page</a>.

-When the translation string is rendered, the placeholder tag will be replaced with the full markup necessary for the page it appears on.
+When the translated string is displayed, the placeholder tag will be replaced with the full markup needed for the page it appears on.
 In the example above, the `<a>` placeholder will be replaced with a relevant link.

 When translating like these, preserve the placeholder tag and what object it wraps, but feel free to move it around to ensure grammatically correct text.

+Do not add additional markup if it isn't already in the source string.
+These tags are not HTML, but actually work more like variables.

 ### HTML

-All translations strings are HTML escaped, so you can't use regular HTML markup.
+All translation strings are HTML escaped when displayed, HTML markup will not render.
 For example, instead of using `&mdash;` you should use the — character directly.

+HTML tags are not supported, only the markup syntax from the example above.

 ## Components